ivokabel/ivokabel.github.io/_drafts/2018-01-10-rendering-layered-materials-energy-conserving-BSDF-under-smooth-refractive-interface.md

 where $\omega_t$ is the refracted direction of $\omega_i$.

-SPOILER ALERT: this relationship contains the missing component of our new BSDF formula ;-)

 The fourth and the last prerequisite is a little technical and I will not go into detail of this one.
-The point is that the projected solid angle measure of the refracted cone equals the cone of light reaching the inner layer given that the both layers are parallel *to each other*:
+The point is that the projected solid angle measure of the refracted cone equals the cone of light reaching the inner layer, given that the both layers are parallel to each other:

 $$
 \mathrm{d}\sigma^{\bot} \left({\omega}_i^\prime\right) = \mathrm{d}\sigma^{\bot} \left({\omega}_t\right)
 $$

 Now we finally have all the necessary pieces to build the BSDF for the a layer under a smooth Fresnel surface.
-Let's *put/substitute* them into the plain definition of BSDF, simplify it and separate the BSDF of the stand-alone inner layer BSDF to see what compensation factors have to be applied to get the correct formula:
+Let's put them into the plain definition of BSDF, simplify it and separate the stand-alone inner layer BSDF to see what compensation factors have to be applied to get the correct formula:

 $$
 \begin{eqnarray*}